junxit/us-congress-bills-116/metadata.md

 - 2020-06-18 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker without amendment.
 With written report No. 116-234.
 - 2020-06-18 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker without amendment.
 With written report No. 116-234.
 - 2020-06-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 481.
+- 2020-09-30 — Passed Senate without amendment by Voice Vote. (consideration: CR S6000)
+- 2020-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2020-10-01 — Held at the desk.
+- 2020-10-01 — Message on Senate action sent to the House.
+- 2020-10-01 — Received in the House.